Mandar-Ghatekar/transformer-thermal-monitor/README.md

 ---
+Development Note: This was my very first project, built using AI Tool to understand basic structural syntax and integration logic.
+It served as the foundational stepping stone for my understanding of application of data analysis in the field of Power Market Analysis.

-## 📊 2.
+## 📊 .
 The Data Journey: SCADA Sourcing & Analytical Hurdles

 ### 📡 Data Provenance & The Operational Baseline
 The foundational telemetry data used to train and validate this system is sourced from the globally recognized **ETT (Electricity Transformer Temperature) Dataset**.
 Specifically, the system utilizes the `ETTh1` high-resolution telemetry log, which tracks a multi-phase transformer's operational status over a multi-year window.